loneicewolf/Quotes/README.md

 - "I don't know"

+a quote from a friend
+- "the world should rethink how things work"

 ⭐
 - "Those who do the right thing, most often is disliked.
 It's a sad truth."